cmsiu/GettingandCleaningDataAssignment/README.md

 Execution and output
 --------------
-Execute the R script by source("run_analysis.R"), it outputs tidy.csv file under the current folder.
+Execute the R script by source("run_analysis.R"), it outputs tidy.txt file under the current folder.